SJC Brooklyn Undergraduate Research

 SJC Undergraduate Research Symposium

-The annual SJC Undergraduate Research Symposium will be held this year on Tuesday, May 5 from 5 – 8 p.m. (following the Honors Program Senior presentations) in the Tuohy auditorium and the student lounge.
+The annual SJC Undergraduate Research Symposium will be held virtual this year on Saturday, May 1st.
+And, for the first time, the Undergraduate Research Symposium will combine both the Long Island and Brooklyn campuses.
 The SJC Undergraduate Research Symposium is a college-wide event that allows undergraduate students from any discipline to celebrate their research with the entire SJC community through poster presentations, short paper presentations or 10-minute talk, or even an art exhibition.
 The SJC Undergraduate Research Symposium gives undergraduates an opportunity to hone their communication skills by providing students with a supportive environment of peers and mentors, giving them a low-stakes chance to practice talking about their research.

 Undergraduate Research Travel & Support Grants